guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 API for our database.

 We have to remember that we are dealing with sensitive clinical data.
-We are by no means security experts but what we do, do is to restrict access based on IP adresses, enforce two-step authentication on all user accounts, and encrypt data using SLL.
+We are by no means security experts but what we do is restricting access based on IP adresses, enforce two-step authentication on all user accounts, and encrypt data using SLL.

 ### The interface